List of The 39 Clues characters: Nellie Gomez

 Nellie Gomez, from Massachusetts, serves as Amy and Dan's au pair and adult supervisor for their international travels.
-Nellie listents to music from her i-Pod most of the time.
+Nellie listens to music from her IPod most of the time.
 A Bob Marley fan, she describes herself as "reggae and punk fusion".
-While she is not a Cahill, she was given honorary Madrigal status.
+She is also interested in the culinary arts, taking classes and frequenting various unique restaurants.
+While not a Cahill by birth, she is given honorary Madrigal status.